sergeyyurkov1/pythonos/README.md

 -   Unzip the archive.
 Inside you will find a VirtualBox .vdi image file
 -   Create a new virtual machine in VirtualBox
     -   select `Linux` - `Other Linux (64-bit)`
-    -   make sure to assign 2 processor cores to the machine in the `System -> Processor` tab, otherwise it will fail to boot (this is an issue with VirtualBox on some hardware configurations)
+    -   attach the .vdi image
-    -   attach the .vdi image in the `Storage` tab.
-Select `Controller: SATA` and click `Add hard disk`
+    -   make sure to assign >= 2 processor cores to the machine in the `System -> Processor` tab, otherwise it will fail to boot (this is an issue with VirtualBox on some hardware configurations)
 -   Run the machine
     -   you will be greeted with a shell login prompt - username and password are `pui` (can be changed if desired)
     -   you should see the default i3-WM screen.
 Press `Enter` key twice to generate a config file - use `Win` key as modifier key